 In-kind research services through W21C Research and Innovation Centre

-Time commitment: approx. 5-8 hours/month, a combination of the following:
+Time commitment: approx. 5-8 hours/month, and includes a combination of the following:

 - Project update presentations